jundalisay/superb/content/en/social/economics/principles/invisible-hand.md

 - People with fellow-feeling (i.e. Socialists) often highlight Smith's emphasis on the public interest.
 - Skilled but selfish people (i.e. Capitalists), on the other hand, highlight his focus on personal interest.

-From our dialectical analysis, we can see that **personal interest naturally comes first, but is immediately followed by the public interest which is much more important**.
+From our [Socratic dialectical analysis](/superphysics/socratic-dialectics) (an analysis anchored on metaphysical truths), we can see that **personal interest naturally comes first, but is immediately followed by the public interest which is much more important**.

 <!-- > *This is easily explained throughthe concept of the mind of society, which is different from the personal mind. -->